 They’ll move on to more promising targets, and your emergency stash stays intact.

-How to Hide Your Home in Plain Sight
+Boost Your Home Defense by Hiding in Plain Sight

 Concealing your home is straightforward and you don’t need to worry about the cost.
 As you’ll see below, it’s really a matter of common sense: